 In this case, as a landlord you simply would report your rental income and expenses on a UK self assessment tax return and calculate the UK tax liability without any deduction for tax paid under the NRLS.

 You can apply online or by post via form NRL1 to receive your rental income gross.
 If the property is jointly owned, then each non-resident landlord would need to apply separately in respect of their share of the rental income.

 Registering to receive your UK rental income gross does not mean that the income is exempt from UK tax – it means that you can receive the rents in full in return for agreeing to settle the tax liability yourself.

 You should also check the tax position in the country you reside in.
 If you are resident there, it is likely that you will be taxable on your worldwide income in that country.
 In the case where you are liable to pay tax in both the UK and your country of residence, you should explore whether you can get any relief for double tax in your country of residence.
-See What if I am liable to tax in two countries on the same income? for more information.

-The law requires you to comply with a number of obligations under the NRLS (known as ‘operating’ the NRLS) if:
+If you are a tenant, the law requires you to comply with a number of obligations under the NRLS (known as ‘operating’ the NRLS) if:

-- you pay rent directly to a landlord who has their usual place of abode outside the UK (or to some other intermediary who is not a UK letting agent) and
+- you pay rent directly to a landlord who has their usual place of abode outside the UK (or to some other intermediary who is not a UK letting agent), and

 - you pay the landlord more than £100 a week in rent.

 You may also be required to operate the NRLS if HMRC specifically ask you to do so.

 Tenants have the right to deduct any tax they have to pay under the NRLS from their rent, or from any other money owing to the non-resident landlord.
 They also have the right to recover from the landlord any tax they have to pay under the scheme where they did not deduct it from their rent or other money owing.